nus-cs2103-AY2021S1/ip/README.md

    1. Click `Open or Import`.
    1. Select the project directory, and click `OK`
    1. If there are any further prompts, accept the defaults.
-1. After the importing is complete, locate the `src/main/java/com.jacob.Duke.Duke.java` file, right-click it, and choose `Run com.jacob.Duke.Duke.main()`.
+1. After the importing is complete, locate the `src/main/java/com.jacob.duke.Duke.java` file, right-click it, and choose `Run com.jacob.duke.Duke.main()`.
 If the setup is correct, you should see something like the below:
    ```
    Hello from
     ____        _